 - Generally to quote in accordance with these Standards (in the absence of any other Standards specifically laid down in an invitation to tender).

-- To comply generally in all respects with the Trades Description Act, Supply of Goods Act, and any other subsequent Acts amending or replacing the same so far as goods of the Members own manufacture are concerned.
-To operate at all times in accordance with the Health and Safety at Work etc. Act, 1984, the Construction, Design and Management Regulations, Electrical, Gas, Oil and Water Regulations and the general obligations regarding the duty of care established in the case of law over many years.
+- To comply generally in all respects with the Consumer Protection Regulations (such as Consumer Rights Act), and any other subsequent Acts amending or replacing the same so far as goods of the Members own manufacture are concerned.
+To operate at all times in accordance with the Health and Safety at Work etc. Act, the Construction, Design and Management (CDM) Regulations, Electrical, Gas, Oil and Water Regulations and the general obligations regarding the duty of care established in the case of law over many years.

 - To install all equipment according to Manufacturer’s Instructions or Recommendations and all relevant Legislation and Codes of Practice.
 To recognise deviation from these recommendations, without approval, will transfer responsibility to the installer.